bchareyre/yade-mpi/doc/sphinx/prog.rst

 	class InteractionGeometryDispatcher: public Dispatcher2D<
 	   Shape,                       // 1st class for dispatch
 	   Shape,                       // 2nd class for dispatch
-	   InteractionGeometryFunctor,  // functor type
+	   IGeomFunctor,  // functor type
 	   bool,                        // return type of the functor

 	   // follow argument types for functor call
 	   // they must be exactly the same as types
-	   // given to the InteractionGeometryFunctor above.
+	   // given to the IGeomFunctor above.
 	   TYPELIST_7(const shared_ptr<Shape>&,
 	      const shared_ptr<Shape>&,
 	      const State&,